FunGeST/pyRNA/README.md

 python pyRNA.py --pathM ./example -S test.bam -A splicing_analysis -E AL -G CBL -C chr11 -P 119090189 -L 100 -R grch38

 It will be updated very soon.

+# Validation demo

+You can run a validation on a few examples with sliced paired RNA-seq data.

+To run it : python Validation_full_script.py test.xlsx

+NB : I had to tweak a bit my pipeline to make it work with custom sliced control, but I have commented what to change to use it with your own data.